2015 Conley Ethics Essay Contest

 Must procurement of organs also adhere to certain ethical principles?
 If so, which principles and why?
 In view of your argument, is use of social media to solicit organ donation ethical?

 Instructions for Submission of Essays

 Currently enrolled US medical students are eligible to submit essays for consideration.
-Author of the winning essay will receive $5,000.
 Essays must be 2,000 words or fewer, excluding references.
 They must be typed and double-spaced, with the author’s name, address, telephone number, e-mail address, and medical school and class on a cover sheet—not on the essay pages; authors will be anonymous to the judges.
 Essays must be received as one e-mail attachment in Word, using the author’s last name as the filename.
 Authors of winning essays must be willing to revise their essays for publication in the AMA Journal of Ethics.
-Entries must be submitted by 5 pm CDT, September 30, 2015 to Kelly Shaw at firstname.lastname@example.org.
-More information about the Conley Ethics Essay Contest.
+Entries must be submitted by 5 pm CDT, Monday, October 12, 2015 to Kelly Shaw at firstname.lastname@example.org.

 Please note: This contest question replaces an earlier scenario that was posted in May.

 © 2015 American Medical Association.
 All Rights Reserved.
 ISSN 2376-6980.